Writing in Third Person Omniscient vs Third Person Limited

 Murder at Reedsy Manor: A Mystery Revisited

-Remember our illustrated example of third person omniscient?
+Remember our illustrated example of the omniscient narrator?
 Let's take another look at that story but from a limited perspective this time.

 That’s right!
 You can have more than one POV character.
 In fact, it’s pretty common.
 Take the Song of Ice and Fire series (aka 'Game of Thrones') for example, in which each chapter centers on a different character, but those same point-of-view characters take over the narration again and again.